mojaloop/platform-configuration-bc/packages/client-lib/README.md

 const messageConsumer = new MLKafkaJsonConsumer({kafkaBrokerList: "localhost:9092", kafkaGroupId: "test"}, logger);

-// create the default provider instance const defaultConfigProvider:IConfigProvider = new DefaultConfigProvider(authRequester, messageConsumer, CONFIG_SVC_BASEURL);
+// create the default provider instance const defaultConfigProvider:IConfigProvider = new DefaultConfigProvider(logger, authRequester, messageConsumer, CONFIG_SVC_BASEURL);

 // NOTE: you can skip passing the CONFIG_SVC_BASEURL to the DefaultConfigProvider constructor (or pass null)
 // if the PLATFORM_CONFIG_BASE_SVC_URL env var contains the platform config service base url